antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 - Simple to learn and keep in mind data wrangling methodology

-- The generated programming codes are expected to be “good starting points”
+- The generated programming codes are expected to be "good starting points"

     - I.e. additionally tweaked by users according to desired outcomes.

 We can rephrase and summarize the above as:

-- The abstract data wrangling representation with a grammar for natural language commands allows different data wrangling implementations to be made for each programming language.
+- Rapid specification of data wrangling workflows is achieved by using an abstract grammar representation of data wrangling natural language commands, which allows different data wrangling implementations to be made for each programming language of interest.

 Let us also point out that the proposed DSL data wrangling solution does not cover *all possible* data wrangling undertakings, but I claim that for tabular data collections we can streamline any complicated